 2. Choosing the Best Plan for You

-The beauty of Office 365 is that it fits into any IT budget.
+The beauty of Microsoft 365 is that it fits into any IT budget.
 Microsoft allows you to mix and match services and truly customize packages to fit your organization.
-For example, Microsoft offers a simple Exchange plan that goes as low as $8 per month, with an annual commitment.
+For example, Microsoft offers a simple Exchange plan that’s low cost with an annual commitment.

 It’s part of their Enterprise E1 plan – it just offers the basics, such as Office Online, IM, and email.
-If your business is more interested in downloadable programs (such as Word, Outlook, Excel, and Powerpoint), you can bump your plan up to the Office 365 ProPlus, for only $12 a month with an annual commitment.
+If your business is more interested in downloadable programs (such as Word, Outlook, Excel, and Powerpoint), you can bump your plan up to the Microsoft 365 ProPlus, for just a few dollars more with an annual commitment.

 Choosing the plan that’s right for you before your cloud migration is your best bet for organizing which resources you are migrating, and which you aren’t.